 - View of application

 - Version of app

 Unlike for web applications where you can choose between a feedback button or auto-popup and set display paths and frequency, with the mobile app you need to define the open calls for each of your feedback projects.

 You can use any native button and element to call the feedback form.
 Or you can implement other triggers based on user actions as the call to open Usersnap’s feedback forms.

 In your project, you can download the SDK for both iOS and Android systems.
 Add the SDK as an external framework to your application and initialize the SDK by your project API-Key.

-This is the Apple iOS SDK (Beta) for your use: Full technical documentation please download zip file.
+This is the Apple iOS SDK (Beta) for your use: For full technical documentation, please download zip file.

 The configuration preview is currently showing the web browser version, however the mobile app version will look very similar.
 Here are some examples: